 Observations and modeling experiments are used to show that a positive phase of Trans- Niño, characterized by cooling in the central tropical Pacific and warming in the eastern tropical Pacific, is linked to an increased number of intense U.S. tornadoes in spring.
 The warming in the eastern tropical Pacific increases convection locally, but also contributes to suppressing convection in the central tropical Pacific.
-This in turn works constructively with cooling in the central tropical Pacific to force a strong and persistent negative phase Pacific - North American (PNA)-like teleconnection pattern.
-The anomalous winds that are associated with this teleconnection pattern bring more cold and dry upper-level air from the high-latitudes and more warm and moist lower-level air from the Gulf of Mexico converging into the central U.S., and thus provide a favorable condition for increased U.S. tornado activity.
-A distinctive feature in the 2011 Trans-Niño event is warming in the western tropical Pacific that further aided to suppress convection in the central tropical Pacific and thus contributed to strengthening the teleconnection response in the central U.S. in favor of increased U.S. tornado activity.
+This in turn works constructively with cooling in the central tropical Pacific to force a strong and persistent negative phase Pacific - North American teleconnection pattern.
+The anomalous winds that are associated with this teleconnection pattern bring more cold and dry upper-level air from the high-latitudes and more warm and moist lowerlevel air from the Gulf of Mexico converging into the central U.S., and thus provide favorable condition for increased U.S. tornado activity.
+Both observations and model experiments suggest that a positive phase of Trans-Niño that persisted in April and May of 2011 contributed to the series of extreme tornado outbreaks that occurred during the same period.